apify/apify-cli/README.md

   -v, --version=<value>          Actor version number to which the files should be pushed.
 By default, it is taken from
                                  the ".actor/actor.json" file.
   -w, --wait-for-finish=<value>  Seconds for waiting to build to finish, if no value passed, it waits forever.
+      --force                    Push an Actor even when the local files are older than the Actor on the platform.
       --no-prompt                Do not prompt for opening the Actor details in a browser.
 This will also not open the browser automatically.
       --version-number=<value>   DEPRECATED: Use flag version instead.
 Actor version number to which the files should be